-- 1. Existing Federal Assistance: All applicants claiming points under Existing Federal Assistance must provide documentation of the federal assistance. - 2.
-Critical Affordable Units at Risk of Loss: Applicants claiming points under Critical Affordable Units at Risk of Loss must provide documentation to support eligibility, such as a current recorded deed restriction that imposes rent or income restrictions at or below the greater of 80 percent of statewide median income or area median income.
+- 1. Existing Federal Assistance: All applicants claiming points under Existing Federal Assistance must provide documentation of the federal assistance. - Definition: Any housing receiving project-based rental assistance or operating subsidies under a U.S. Department of Housing and Urban Development (HUD), U.S. Department of Agriculture Rural Development (RD), NAHASDA or other program that is not scheduled to sunset or expire.
+Properties that have converted their type of federal rentalassistance through the Rental Assistance Demonstration program, Component 2 (RAD 2) are eligible. - O Critical Affordable Units at Risk of Loss: Applicants claiming points under Critical Affordable Units at Risk of Loss must provide documentation to support eligibility, such as a current recorded deed restriction that imposes rent or income restrictions at or below the greater of 80 percent of statewide median income or area median income.
+Includes existing public housing units, including converting through Rental Assistance